 Protect your hard work with cold weather protection

 Though protection is one of the most important steps in the concrete-laying process, it’s also the one with the most wiggle room.
-The American Concrete Institute describes protection as anything that “allows the concrete to gain strength at a normal rate and prevents the concrete from early-age damage by freezing of the mixing water,” meaning that there are many strategies you may employ to protect your concrete, as long as protection is adequate.
+The ACI describes protection as anything that “allows the concrete to gain strength at a normal rate and prevents the concrete from early-age damage by freezing of the mixing water,” meaning that there are many strategies you may employ to protect your concrete, as long as protection is adequate.

 After a pour, you should use insulating blankets, heating units, and enclosures to provide critical cold weather protection for your concrete throughout your protection period.